 - Will students have access to the law school to write their exams if they choose?

 No. Allard Law is closed for health and safety reasons.
 Please attempt to find a private space with internet access to write your exam.
 If you are unable to do so, please contact firstname.lastname@example.org for advice.

 - How do I submit my final papers and assignments?

 Please contact your professor for instructions on when and where to submit your final papers and assignments.

-- I am concerned that I will be negatively affected by these new changes due to my circumstances.
+- I have further questions that aren’t answered above.
 Who do I contact to discuss this further?